From Glosten-Milgrom to the whole limit order book and applications to financial regulation: Proofs

 \subsection{Proof of Theorem \ref{spread_theorem}}

 We consider the passive sell orders ($x>0$).
-We first compute $\hat{L}(x)$ which is the theoretical liquidity that market makers should add in the LOB in order to obtain $G(x)=0$.
-Under Proposition \ref{gain}, $G(x)=0$ is equivalent to:
+We first compute $\hat{L}(x)$.
+This is the theoretical liquidity that market makers should add in the LOB in order to obtain $G(x)=0$.
+Under Proposition \ref{gain}, $G(x)=0$ is equivalent to

 We deduce that